How to understand what the interviewer is really asking so you can respond really well.

 Lynn Tulip is a career management and HR professional running her own HR consultancy.
 She’s worked with numerous job search candidates and has presented job search topics at different conferences.
 Find her online or follow her @LynnTulip and @A4P_HR.

-This article is part of the Over $5000 in Prizes: The 5th Annual JobMob Guest Blogging Contest, which was made possible thanks in large part to our sponsors:
+This article was part of the Over $5000 in Prizes: The 5th Annual JobMob Guest Blogging Contest, which was made possible thanks in large part to our sponsors:

 |Marcus Tandler’s JOBlog is Germany’s oldest blog about job search & careers.|